 If Penn State had any dignity, they would have forfeited the rest of their 2011 season.
 They didn't.
 In fact, they hired another football coach and plan on fielding a team in 2012.
 I hope it doesn't take a Federal incitement to prove how disgusting this is.

 All Penn State players should be given their immediate and unconditional scholarship release and a stuffed Nittany Lion head should be mounted on the wall as a lesson to the next group of people who think "the brand" is more important than systematic child molestation.
-Trust me, Delaney, you won't regret this one.
+Trust me, Delany, you won't regret this one.

 UNIVERSITY OF IOWA - What is the point of Iowa?
 Besides being behind the scheme of ethanol?
 Their basketball team belongs in the 1940's.
 Their football program has paid Kirk Ferentz MILLIONS OF DOLLARS.
 This is why I do my part, EVERY DAY, to contribute to global warming.
 That way, when the climates shift, Iowa won't be able to grow corn and it will become a modern day Dust Bowl.